pygame/pygame/doc/capi/sdlcdrom.rst

 .. cfunction:: SDL_CD* PyCD_AsCD (PyObject *obj)

   Macro for accessing the *cd* member of the :ctype:`PyCD`.
-This does not perform any type checks.
+This does not perform any type or argument checks.

 PyCDTrack
 ---------